toasterllc/MSPFETSim/README.md

 ### Disable ModemManager

 Because the MSP-FET appears to the host as a modem, the ModemManager daemon may attempt to probe the device.
-This behavior needs to be disabled for correct MSPFETSim operation:
+This behavior needs to be disabled for correct operation:

     echo 'ATTRS{idVendor}=="2047", ATTRS{idProduct}=="0014", ENV{ID_MM_DEVICE_IGNORE}="1"' | sudo tee /etc/udev/rules.d/42-mspfetsim.rules > /dev/null
     sudo udevadm control -R

 TI Code Composer Studio will also do this, so it may not be necessary if you've installed TI CCS.

-### Build and Run
+### Build

     cd MSPFETSim
     make

+### Run

+Load the virtual host controller kernel module (necessary to create virtual USB devices):

     sudo modprobe vhci-hcd

+Make sure your FTDI-based debug probe is plugged in, and finally run MSPFETSim:

     sudo ./MSPFETSim

-At this point `lsusb` should list a MSP-FET device (`Texas Instruments MSP Tools Driver`), and MSP430 debug tools should see a MSP-FET attached to the system.
+At this point `lsusb` should list a MSP-FET device (`Texas Instruments MSP Tools Driver`), and your MSP430 debug tools should see a MSP-FET attached to the system.

 # Tips